abdullahyaren/YTU-bbg_finish_project/README.md

 ## 👤 Author

 **Abdullah Yaren**
 Computer Engineering Student — Yıldız Technical University
-Student No: 24011108

 ---

 ## 📄 License

-This project was developed for educational purposes as part of the BBG (Introduction to Computer Science) course at Yıldız Technical University.
+This project was developed for educational purposes as part of the BBG (Introduction to Computer Science - Bilgisayar Bilimlerine Giris) course at Yıldız Technical University.